 When it’s time to create a website from scratch, a starter template really helps in saving a lot of time.

-Currently, they have over 120 starter templates suitable for a multitude of niches.
-Out of these, 50+ are free too.
+Currently, they have over 210 starter templates suitable for a multitude of niches.
+Out of these, nearly a hundred are free too.
 That means you can import them to your site without paying a penny.
-Below, I will show you how you can do that.
+In the sections below, I will show you how you can do that.

-Once in a while, they also add new sites to the library.
-And if you cannot find a design for a particular niche, you can suggest that too.
+They also often add new demos to improve the collection.
+If you cannot find a design for a particular niche, you can suggest that too.

-Astra offers 120+ starter sites, out of which 50+ are freex.
+Astra offers 210+ starter sites, out of which nearly a hundred are free.

 3. Page Builder Compatibility

 These starter templates are also compatible with page builders.
-Instead of pushing a custom builder, Astra uses the already existing page builders to customize their templates:
+Instead of rolling out a custom builder, Astra uses the already existing page builders to customize their templates:

 - Elementor